YuriNiella/Moonlight-index/README.md

 These variables can be then used to calculate the **fine-scale moonlight index** during gear deployment.
 This approach takes into account the ladscape properties, in which for the moon light to have any expected effect, it's maximum angle in the sky during a fishing set has to enable it to transpass the height of the nearest mountain:

 <img src="README/Image1.png" width="900"  />

 **A** The maximum angle of the moon is not enough to illuminate the westward part of the island; **B** The maximum angle of the moon allows it to illuminate the westward part of the island.
 <br/>

 Not only the moon has to be **high enough** in the sky during a fishing set, but also the amount of **cloud cover** will influence the total moon light that reaches the surface of the water.
-Therefore, **daily average cloud cover (%)** data is necessary for calculating the moonlight index.
+Therefore, **daily average cloud cover (%)** data is also necessary for calculating the moonlight index.
 <br/><br/>

 ## 2. Installing required packages and toolkit functions